 Hence, it is important to have knowledge of the MAV.

 If you want to prioritize glutes and add size, try to start with 4 sets/week and adjust up to 12 sets/week for the MAV.

 Be aware!
 This takes only direct work into account, more precisely isolation exercises or exercises that demand at least 2/3 of the targeted muscle.

 Therefore, start low and work your way up while assessing progress in the meantime.

 Maximum Recoverable Volume, which refers to the maximum amount of work that your body is able to fully recover.

-In other words, the maximum amount of work that your body can sustain until your strength and performance may even decrease.
+In other words, the maximum amount of work that your body can sustain without heavy losses in strength and performance.

-Sooner or later in your mesocycle programme, you will reach a point where progress isn’t going as fast as it used to and your performance starts to stagnate or even decrease.
+Sooner or later in the middle of your mesocycle program, a point will occur where progress isn’t going as smooth as it used to and your performance starts to stagnate or even decrease.

 Why is it important to know your MRV?